-$$\sigma^2 = \frac{1}{D - H} \sum{j=H+1}^{D} \lambda_j \tag{21.4.4}$$
+$$\sigma^{2} = \frac{1}{D - H} \sum{j=H+1}^{D} \lambda{j}$$ (21.4.4)

-In summary PPCA is obtained by taking the principal eigenvalues and corresponding eigenvectors of the sample covariance matrix S, and setting the variance by equation (21.4.4).
-The single-shot training nature of PPCA makes it an attractive algorithm and also gives a useful initialisation for Ψ in Factor Analysis.
+In summary PPCA is obtained by taking the principal eigenvalues and corresponding eigenvectors of the sample covariance matrix \mathbf{S} , and setting the variance by equation (21.4.4).
+The single-shot training nature of PPCA makes it an attractive algorithm and also gives a useful initialisation for Factor Analysis.

-Example 92 (A Toy Comparision of FA and PPCA).
+Example 92 (A Comparison of FA and PPCA).
 We trained both PPCA and FA to model handwritten digits of the number 7.
-From a database of 100 such images, we fitted both PPCA and FA (100 iterations of EM in each case) using 5 hidden units.
+From a database of 100 such images, we fitted both PPCA and FA (100 iterations of EM in each case from the same random initialisation) using 5 hidden units.
 The learned factors for these models are in fig(21.7).
 To get a feeling for how well each of these models the data, we drew 25 samples from each model, as given in fig(21.8a).
-Compared with PPCA, in FA the individual noise on each visible variable enables a cleaner representation of the regions of zero sample variance.
+Compared with PPCA, in FA the individual noise on each observation pixel enables a cleaner representation of the regions of zero sample variance.

-Canonical Correlation Analysis as constrained Factor Analysis 21.5
+21.5 Canonical Correlation Analysis and Factor Analysis

-Here we outline how CCA, as discussed in section (15.8) is related to a constrained form of FA.
-As a brief reminder, CCA considers two spaces X and Y. X might represents an audio sequence of a person speaking and Y the corresponding video sequence of the face of the person speaking.
-The two streams of data are dependent, since we would expect the parts around the mouth region to be correlated with the speech signal.
+We outline how CCA, as discussed in section(15.8), is related to a constrained form of FA.
+As a brief reminder, CCA considers two spaces X and Y where, for example, X might represent an audio sequence of a person speaking and Y the corresponding video sequence of the face of the person speaking.
+The two streams of data are dependent since we would expect the parts around the mouth region to be correlated with the speech signal.
 The aim in CCA is to find a low dimensional representation that explains the correlation between the X and Y spaces.